Sir Samuel Kelly

-Sir Samuel Kelly (1879 - 1937) was an Irish coal merchant, philanthropist and businessperson from Belfast, Ireland.
+Sir Samuel Kelly (1879–1937) was an Irish coal merchant, philanthropist and businessperson from Belfast, Ireland.
 He is the son of John Kelly, and grandson of Samuel Kelly.
 He is known for establishing John Kelly Coal Company as a limited company in 1911 as John Kelly Limited.

 Life and career

 Samuel Kelly was born in 1879, on 94 Castlereagh Road, Belfast east.

-In 1904, Samuel Kelly took over John Kelly Coal Company at Queen's Quay, Belfast, after his father, John Kelly, died.
+In 1904, he took over John Kelly Coal Company at Queen's Quay, Belfast, after his father, John Kelly, died.

 In 1911, Sir Samuel Kelly established the company as a limited company, as John Kelly Limited, with a capital of £50,000.
 Weeks later, he took over rival Wm.
 Barkley & Sons Limited.
 This was the beginning of a process of growth and expansion which resulted in the company being one of the biggest coal companies in the United Kingdom.
 One steam coaster, the W.M.
-Barkley was sold in 1912 to Guinness in Dublin, it was sunk in October 1917 by a German U-Boat.
+Barkley, was sold in 1912 to Guinness in Dublin.
+It was sunk in October 1917 by a German U-boat.

-During the Great War, several of Kelly's fleet were requisitioned by the British Government, the majority would continue play a key coal in the supplying coal to Belfast.
+During World War I, several of Kelly's fleet were requisitioned by the British Government.
+The majority would play a key role in supplying coal to Belfast.

-Sir Samuel was Deputy Lieutenant of County Tyrone, Vice-President of the Belfast Chamber of Commerce and an active member of the Belfast Harbour Commissioners.
+Kelly was deputy lieutenant of County Tyrone, vice-president of the Belfast Chamber of Commerce and an active member of the Belfast Harbour Commissioners.
 He was chair of the Ulster Fireclay Company, the Tyrone Brickworks and the Coalisland Weaving Company.
-He would take ownership the Cumberland Mine Company and the St Helen’s Colliery.
+He took ownership the Cumberland Mine Company and the St Helen’s Colliery.

 Kelly was knighted in 1922.
-He was described as 'A leading merchant, a public benefactor, a consistent and generous supporter of charitable objects'.
+He was described as a 'leading merchant, a public benefactor, a consistent and generous supporter of charitable objects'.

 In 1929, to access further coal supply, Kelly acquired a coal mine at Workington.
-Following this, Kelly turned his attention to an Irish coalfield, opening a colliery at Annagher, County Tyrone.
-At various times he held a around fifteen directorships, including the Ulster Bank and Workington Electric Power Co.
+He then turned his attention to an Irish coalfield, opening a colliery at Annagher, County Tyrone.
+At various times he held around fifteen directorships, including of the Ulster Bank and Workington Electric Power Co.